marcuslim835/co-opeDown/UserGuide.md

 The chickens have to shoot the bats before the bats come into contact with them and decrease their HP. <br>
 Landing shots at the bats will increase the score, while avoiding death from insufficient HP.

+# Frequently Asked Questions
+**Some users may find that the game is not launched in a 16:9 aspect ratio and hence looks weirdly proportioned.** <br>
+For Windows users, locate the following registry key: HKEY_CURRENT_USER\SOFTWARE\co-opeDown\co-opeDown <br>
+Then, delete the entire key and relaunch the app. <br>
+The registry can be accessed by typing "regedit" into the search bar. <br>
+For Mac users, delete the corresponding preferences file located in ~/Library/Preferences/unity